memfault/interrupt/_drafts/i2c-overview.md

 > conflicts are not uncommon.
 For example, you may want to include multiple
 > instances of the same sensor on a single I2C bus.
 > <br />To enable this use case IC designers typically allow their customers to set a
-> few bits of a device's I2C address, either by typing pins high or low, or by
+> few bits of a device's I2C address, either by tying pins high or low, or by
 > writing a register.
 If all else fails, you may use an I2C multiplexer to
 > resolve addressing conflicts.